thecodemonkey86/qt_mysql_driver/README.md

 Since the Qt Company currently doesn't give a crap on providing qsqlmysql.dll in binary form, you have to build it on your own.
-Here is a build for Qt 5.13.1 / MSVC 2017 64-Bit
+Here is a build for Qt 5.13.1 / MSVC 2017 64-Bit.
+Download from https://github.com/thecodemonkey86/qt_mysql_driver/releases

 Deployment